(+ +)

 [+ +] (read as "plus plus") is the debut extended play (EP) by South Korean girl group Loona.
 It was released on August 20, 2018, by Blockberry Creative and distributed by Danal Entertainment.
-The EP supported with the lead single, "Favorite" and the title track, "Hi High" the same day as the EP released.
+The EP supported with the singles, "Favorite" and "Hi High", the latter being released the same day as the EP.

 The EP was the second highest selling debut album by a girl group in 2018 with 52,823 physical copies sold.
 It has sold over 107,248 physical copies combined as of May 2020.

-A repackaged version, [X X] (stylized as [× ×]; read as multiple multiple) was released on February 19, 2019, by Blockberry Creative and distributed by Kakao M.
+A repackaged version, [X X] (stylized as [× ×]; read as "multiple multiple") was released on February 19, 2019, by Blockberry Creative and distributed by Kakao M.

 Background

 On October 2, 2016, Blockberry Creative announced that they would be debuting their first girl group through an 18-month long pre-debut project.
 Between October 2016 and January 2017 members HeeJin, HyunJin, HaSeul, and YeoJin were introduced.
 Then, between April and July 2017, members ViVi, Kim Lip, JinSoul, and Choerry were officially introduced.
 Finally, between November 2017 and March 2018, members Yves, Chuu, Go Won, and HyeJu (formerly Olivia Hye) were officially introduced.

 On August 15, Blockberry published the official tracklist for the album and set the release date to August 20, 2018, 6 P.M.
 KST.